SAP-samples/ui5con-2025-theming-workshop/README.md

 ### The Task

+You started with a project that has a library.less as part of the UI5 distribution build.
+In our example, this only works for SAP-provided themes.
+In the real world, this relies on the existence and operability of the theming-service.

-Every starting point tried to make the project themable in a different way.
-All of them have drawbacks.
-Replace the theming logic with a **skeleton css** that is parameterized with the CSS custom properties that are available in UI5s sap.ui.core library.css since UI5 1.127.
+Replace the less files with a **skeleton css** that is parameterized with the CSS custom properties that are available in UI5s sap.ui.core library.css since UI5 1.127.
 Make use of relative colors and container style queries to **implement color functions**.
 As a bonus, make the project **work with UI5 < 1.127** by adding a dependency to [`@sap-theming/theming-base-content`](/sap/theming-base-content).

 You can track your progress with a set of OPA5 tests: